survivejs/react-book/manuscript/05_react_and_flux.md

 > npm i alt --save

-To keep things simple we'll be treating Alt as a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern).
+To keep things simple we'll be treating all Alt components as a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern).
 Using the pattern we reuse the same instance within the whole application.
 To achieve this we can push it to a module of its own and then refer to that from everywhere.
 Set it up as follows:

 **app/libs/alt.js**